d13co/d13.co/content/posts/birthday/index.md

 **Assumption: the average round time exhibited from [block 6638](https://algo.surf/6638) onwards (4.25 seconds) was approximately the average round time leading up to that block.**

-Working backwards from that, we anchor "real time" at block 6638 being 2019-06-12 22:05:29 UTC, and pin the actual launch at ~28211 seconds[^math] before that, which leads to Duodecimalist tenet #1:
+To work backwards from that, we anchor "real time" at block 6638 being 2019-06-12 22:05:29 UTC, and pin the actual launch at ~28211 seconds[^math] before that, which leads to Duodecimalist tenet #1:

-**Algorand MainNet launched at around 2019-06-12 14:15 UTC, give or take a few hours.**
+{{< callout emoji="✍" text="**Algorand MainNet launched at around 2019-06-12 14:15 UTC, give or take a few hours.**" >}}

 _This also pleases the anthropologists, as it works out to 10:15 AM Boston time._